 So, now that you have your seasonings settled, it’s time to prep the meat.
 First, lather the steaks in oil canola oil, then season generously with the spice blend of your choice.

-For more ribeye recipes, check out my Reverse Seared Ribeyes with Black Garlic Butter, Maui Wowee Grilled Ribeyes and Steakhouse Ribeyes with Horseradish Butter.
+For more ribeye recipes, check out my Reverse Seared Ribeyes with Black Garlic Butter, Maui Wowee Grilled Ribeyes, and Steakhouse Ribeyes with Horseradish Butter.

 Next up, the honey chili butter for the coffee crusted ribeyes.
 Make this while the steaks dry brine to save time because the last thing we want is to have to wait to eat, right?

-So, add softened butter. honey, chopped scallions, red chili flakes, and salt to a bowl.
+So, add softened butter, honey, chopped scallions, red chili flakes, and salt to a bowl.
 Mix together until fully combined, then transfer to a sheet of wax paper or plastic wrap.
-Roll the butter up into a log shape and set in the fridge for at least one hour to give it time to harden.
+Roll the butter up into a log shape and set it in the fridge for at least one hour to give it time to harden.

 Now, it’s time to smoke the ribeye steaks.
-Preheat your smoker for an indirect fire around 250ºF, then add in some wood chips or wood chunks to give the meat some extra smokiness, because all steak can use a little extra smokiness.
+Preheat your smoker for an indirect fire around 250ºF, then add in some wood chips or wood chunks to give the meat some extra smokiness because all steak can use a little extra smokiness.

 Next, pull the ribeyes out of the fridge and set them on the smoker.
 Cook until they reach an internal temperature of 120ºF.
-This can take anywhere from 50-75 minutes depending on the thickness of the steaks and the smoker you’re using.
+This can take anywhere from 50-75 minutes, depending on the thickness of the steaks and the smoker you’re using.
 Be sure to flip them halfway through so they cook evenly!

-Pull the cooked steaks off of the grill and set them aside to rest for 15 minutes to give the flavor and moisture time to settle in.
+Pull the cooked steaks off of the grill and then set them aside to rest for 15 minutes to give the flavor and moisture time to settle in.

 For more buttery steak recipes, check out my Garlic Butter Steak and Shrimp, grilled cap of ribeye recipe, & Steaks in a Butter Bath.